diogro/cv/english.md

 `2015`
 **Diogo Melo**, Gabriel Marroig

-- The Effect of Directional Selection on Pleiotropy and Modularity.
+- The Effect of Directional Selection on Pleiotropy and Modularity
 - Poster
 - **Evolution 2015, Guarujá, Brazil**